close

 How do I deal with condensation?

-Wiping down windows and window sills isn’t a permanent solution.
+Wiping down windows and window sills isn’t a complete solution.
 To vent condensation, your home needs to have adequate air flow and be kept at a good temperature.
 When a room gets to a certain temperature, humidity gathers creating moisture in the air.
 If this excess moisture is not ventilated it will cause condensation.
 To naturally ventilate your property you can open the windows, however you don't want to leave your windows open all day for security and weather reasons.
-That is why a permanent ventilation solution is so important.
+That is why a ventilation solution is so important.

 What about a dehumidifier?